hpcaitech/ColossalAI/applications/ColossalChat/coati/distributed/README.md

 # Distributed RL Framework for Language Model Fine-Tuning

 This repository implements a distributed Reinforcement Learning (RL) training framework designed to fine-tune large language models using algorithms such as **GRPO** and **DAPO**.
 It supports multi-node and multi-GPU setups, scalable rollout generation, and policy optimization using libraries like VLLM.
-Currently, we supports two Reinforcement Learning with Verifiable Reward (RLVR) tasks: solving math problems and code generation.
+Currently, we support two Reinforcement Learning with Verifiable Reward (RLVR) tasks: solving math problems and code generation.

 **Please note that we are still under intensive development, stay tuned.**